ms/buildtogether.tech/git-solo/index.md

 ### The most popular question on Stack Overflow

-If you use Git on the command line and you *don't* provide a message using the `-m` flag, it will launch an editor so that you can write a longer message.
+If you use Git on the command line and you *don't* provide a message using the `-m` option, it will launch an editor so that you can write a longer message.
 This is a good thing, except that the default editor on most Unix systems is something called Vim, whose interface is no more intuitive than Git's.
 (In fact, one of the most frequently-viewed questions on [Stack Overflow][stack-overflow]